pauleenaphan/ChipBoard/README.md

 # ChipBoard
 Chipboard is a web app for tracking and reviewing chips users have tasted by creating personal boards.
+Tried a chip?
+Start your tracking journey and start rating.

 # Purpose
 This project was created to practice the T3 stack and improve my web development skills.